 This tank can be used for either saltwater or freshwater setups.

 This combo set comes with a reflector and a 24 inch light fixture.

 SeaClear offer one of the industry’s most extensive warranties, some tanks even come with a lifetime warranty.

 This tank measures 36 x 15 x 16 inches.

-- Acrylic is stronger, lighter and more impact resistant that glass.
+- Acrylic is stronger, lighter, and more impact-resistant than glass.

 - It comes with an extensive warranty.